FluegelsApps/iot-utilities/docs/aruba/aruba_iot_concepts_and_configuration.md

 >***Note:***
 >The ZigBee based Assa-Abloy solution uses a vendor specific [server connection type](#aruba-iot-server-interface---connection-types) and not the ZSD transport service.

-Sending/receiving ZigBee application data using the ZigBee socket device (ZSD) method requires the configuration of one or multiple [ZigBee socket device profiles](#zigbee-socket-device-profile) which define the inbound and outbound sockets used by the ZigBee application.
+Sending/receiving ZigBee application data using the ZigBee socket device (ZSD) method requires the configuration of one or multiple [ZigBee socket device profiles](#zigbee-socket-device-profile) which define the inbound and outbound sockets used by the respective ZigBee application.

 - inbound sockets: receiving data from ZigBee devices
 - outbound sockets: sending data to ZigBee devices